hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/01_alignment.md

 #### Log files

 Last but not least, it is best practice to keep everything contained within the planned storage that you had created when setting up for this project.
-There should be a number of standard error (`.err`) and standard out(`.out`) files that you will want to keep for future reference over to your `logs` folder.
+There should be a number of standard error (`.err`) and standard out (`.out`) files that you will want to keep for future reference.
+Move these over to your `logs` folder:

 	$ mv *.err ../../logs
 	$ mv *.out ../../logs